 Before bidding, research the property’s title history, liens, and estimated repair costs.
 This is a numbers game, not an emotional one.
 Know your ceiling bid — and stick to it.
 One dollar over, and the bargain becomes a burden.

-Fix & Flip Field Guide cover preview
+Download the Fix & Flip Field Guide (PDF)

-Home > Real Estate Articles >> Foreclosures >> How To Find Foreclosures
+Home > Real Estate Articles >> Foreclosures >> How to Find Foreclosures